Drip Crypto Explained: A Simple Guide To Investing in Drip

 Once you have DRIP, click on Faucet to go to the Faucet page.

 Now you cannot deposit DRIP unless you have a “Buddy Referral.”
-If you don’t have one, feel free to use mine at 0xCC55AFf20f63117791d5Df1C0306bA43D72394Eb.
+If you don’t have one, use mine at 0xCC55AFf20f63117791d5Df1C0306bA43D72394Eb.
 Enter it in the Buddy field down the page a bit below the Deposit field and hit update (will also need to confirm in your wallet) to add your buddy.

 Once your buddy is confirmed you are ready to deposit DROP.
 Enter the amount of DRIP you want to deposit and click Deposit.
 Again, remember to check your wallet to approve the transaction(s).
 Also, remember that 10% will be taken as a tax.
 Also, remember that you cannot get this money back.